Summer Tree Pruning: Which Trees to Prune & Why

-How to Prune and Train a Fruit Tree fro a Modified Central Leader Shape
+How to Prune and Train a Fruit Tree from a Modified Central Leader Shape

 Choose Four Permanent Scaffold Branches

-: The first scaffold branches should grow from the trunk starting 18 to 24 inches above the ground.
-Angles
+The first scaffold branches should grow from the trunk starting 18 to 24 inches above the ground.

-: Select branches that don't overlap each other.
+Select branches that don't overlap each other.
 The ideal would be branches at 12 o'clock, 3 o'clock, 6 o'clock and 9 o'clock.
-Vertical separation

 Head Back the Non-Scaffold Branches